 The Yamaha YAS-108 soundbar boasts excellent sonic capabilities, especially when compared to other models in its price range.
 Because of this, it easily makes it a best soundbar under $500.
 Its capabilities are especially noticeable when viewing movies, largely because its audio performance is incredibly clear as is its surround capability.
 In short, films sound as if they’re being played back on a much larger sound system … which is the ultimate goal of a soundbar.

 To that end, the YAS-108 easily ranks as the best soundbar with built-in subwoofers, which provide thumping bass without needing to take up space with another box.
+This way, the YAS-108 has that plug and play convenience for getting great sound with little set up.
 The inclusion of a quality built-in subwoofer sets the YAS-108 apart from most other soundbars on the market today.
-We believe this is the best overall sound bar in 2019.
+We believe this is the best overall sound bar in 2020.

 The YAS-108 also offers a stellar Bluetooth connection capability that uses more advanced compression versus standard Bluetooth audio to provide clearer sound.
+More specifically, this audio compression smoothes out the sound through reducing the peaks and improving lower sounds.
 Another interesting feature with this Yamaha unit is 4K connectivity, which allows you to connect your 4K ultra HD TV to your soundbar without any loss in audio quality.

 WHY IT’S A TOP PICK: Simple, affordable with virtual surround sound.